 trivedi, nikhil.
 “Pronoun Stickers at MCN 2016.”
 Museum Computers Network Blog, (2016).

-The Pop-Up Museum is a project directed by the Museum of Art and History of Santa Cruz.
+The Pop-Up Museum is a project directed by the Santa Cruz Museum of Art & History.
 The site hosts a great how-to, organizer’s kit and many examples of past pop-ups.
 You can even submit information regarding your own pop-up museum!

 Reach & Associates.
 (2010).
 Who’s Coming to Your Museum?